 soil & water conservation district - services

 The Cost-Share Program allows Soil and Water Conservation Districts to share the cost of systems or practices for erosion control, sedimentation control, or water quality improvements that are designed to protect and improve soil and water resources.
 Through the State Cost-Share Program, landowners can request financial and technical assistance from Lake SWCD for implementation of conservation practices.
 The State Cost-Share Manual can be viewed here.
-If you are interested in learning more about Cost-Share or would like to request financial assistance for your project, contact Andrew Slade at (218)-834-8378.
+If you are interested in learning more about Cost-Share or would like to request financial assistance for your project, contact our office at (218) 834-8370.

 Lake SWCD provides technical support for conservation issues on private or public land.
 The Lake County Property Owner's Resource Guide is a good place to start for general regulations and best management practices.
 Some issues we regularly deal with are erosion, stormwater, forestry, invasive species, and general environmental issues.
 If we are not able to provide assistance directly, we try to connect landowners with other agencies and professionals who may be able to help.